 - One in eight (12.8%) 5 to 19 year olds had at least one mental disorder when assessed in 2017.

 - Emotional disorders were the most prevalent type of disorder experienced by 5 to 19 year olds in 2017 (8.1%).

 - 5.5% of 2 to 4 year old children experienced a mental disorder, compared to 16.9% of 17 to 19 year olds, showing that the prevalence of mental health problems increased with age.

-Shrinking budgets have meant that only children with severe mental health problems meet the high thresholds set by CAMHS for specialist services and support.
+Shrinking budgets in local authority frontline services and the NHS mean that only children with severe mental health problems meet the high thresholds set by CAMHS for specialist services and support.
 At the same time, restricted local authority budgets means that many areas have been forced to cut early intervention and preventative services for children and young people which would help identify mental health problems before they escalate to focus cash on crisis child protection cases, meaning many children and young people are missing out on vital support.